benkehoe/aws-sso-util/README.md

 `aws-sso-util` supersedes `aws-sso-credential-process`, which is still available in its original form [here](https://github.com/benkehoe/aws-sso-credential-process).
 Read the updated docs for `aws-sso-util credential-process` [here](docs/credential-process.md).

-## Programmatic interaction with AWS SSO
+## Programmatic interaction with Identity Center

 `aws-sso-util` provides command-line utilities.
-The underlying Python library for AWS SSO authentication is [`aws-sso-lib`](lib/README.md), which has useful functions like interactive login, creating a boto3 session for specific a account and role, and the programmatic versions of the `lookup` functions in `aws-sso-util`.
+The underlying Python library for Identity Center authentication is [`aws-sso-lib`](lib/README.md), which has useful functions like interactive login, creating a boto3 session for specific a account and role, and the programmatic versions of the `lookup` functions in `aws-sso-util`.
 See the documentation [here](lib/README.md).

 ## Quickstart

-0. It's a good idea to [install the AWS CLI v2](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) (which has AWS SSO support).
+0. It's a good idea to [install the AWS CLI v2](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) (which has Identity Center support).

 1. I recommend you install [`pipx`](https://pipxproject.github.io/pipx/), which installs the tool in an isolated virtualenv while linking the script you need.